Ashfaqbs/system-design/Observations/Apache-Cassandra-Distributed-Systems-Perspective.md

 ### 1.1 Overview of Apache Cassandra

 Apache Cassandra is a distributed, wide-column NoSQL database designed for high availability, linear scalability, and fault tolerance.
-Originating from Facebook and later open-sourced, Cassandra implements a decentralized peer-to-peer architecture and is optimized for write-intensive workloads.
-It fits into the "wide-column store" category of NoSQL databases, leveraging denormalized and query-driven schema design to facilitate distributed storage across commodity hardware.
+In the context of NoSQL, a wide-column store organizes data into rows and dynamic columns grouped into column families (similar to tables), enabling denormalized and efficient read/write paths.
+For example, an event log might store user actions with different column sets per user.
+Originating from Facebook and later open-sourced, Cassandra implements a decentralized peer-to-peer architecture, where all nodes are equal (no master), and each can handle read and write requests independently.
+This model eliminates single points of failure and enables fault-tolerant data replication.

+Cassandra is optimized for write-intensive workloads because it uses append-only writes to a commit log and in-memory memtables.
+These are later flushed to immutable SSTables, avoiding random disk I/O. This model supports high-throughput ingestion, such as time-series, telemetry, or log data.

 ### 1.2 MongoDB Summary and Contrast